Vicki Fowler: Recast (2003)

 To signify the character's eight years living in America, Johnson was required to use an American accent while playing Vicki.
 She was given a voice coach and a sheet of American phrases to practice weekly.
 She commented, "It is hard work, but it's becoming second nature now.
 As soon as I know that I'm Vicki, the accent just comes with it."
 After 6 months in the role, Vicki dropped the American accent.
 Johnson explained the reason for the change in 2004: "The producers knew that I had to have an American accent when I came into the show because my character had been living in America but it's not the kind of accent that you'd want to have for a long time on a show like EastEnders.
 It's not something that's going to fit in for a long period of time.
 What would have been perfect would have been to have it gradually fade out, but as you film 8 episodes at a time, this would be nigh on impossible.
 The decision was made that in the story Vicki was coming to terms with the fact that she wanted to live in London so therefore she was going to make a conscious effort to fit in with everyone around her and blend in with London life."

 The reintroduction of Vicki was part of the producers' plan to reform the Watts family, including the resurrection of Vicki's father Den, who had been presumed dead for 14 years.
-Discussing working with Leslie Grantham, who played Vicki's "iconic" father Den, Johnson said, "I was 2 when he left EastEnders [in 1989] so I never witnessed the hype surrounding him.
+Discussing working with Grantham, who played Vicki's "iconic" father Den, Johnson said, "I was 2 when he left EastEnders [in 1989] so I never witnessed the hype surrounding him.
 I'm very aware of the legend.
 How could I not be?
 My only concern was that he should take me seriously [and] It's been fabulous.
 I can't wait for our scenes to be shown.
 They're really edgy and no one does edgy better than Leslie.
 It's been a massive challenge but I think the results are incredibly hard-hitting.
 EastEnders is becoming more like a serial drama than a soap.
 It's so well-written."